 Discover the many fantastic things to see and do in the historic Shropshire town of Ironbridge and the surrounding area

 By now you may well be feeling ready to start thinking about travel again.
-And even if travel abroad isn’t possible, there are plenty of great places to explore in the UK.
+And even you’re not planning to travel abroad in 2022, there are plenty of great places to explore in the UK.

 The Ironbridge Gorge is a beautiful area of Shropshire, one of England’s most rural counties.
 But it once was a major centre of industry, and became known as the birthplace of the Industrial Revolution.

 The town of Ironbridge itself has lots to see and do, including museums, outdoor activities and places to eat and drink.
 You could easily spend a weekend in Ironbridge and find plenty of things to entertain you.